-In circumstances where a student is ill or experiences misadventure on the day an assessment task is scheduled, the student must complete and submit an Illness/Misadventure Application and notify the Head Teacher of the course by a phone call to the school.
+In circumstances where a Year 11 or Year 12 student is ill or experiences misadventure on the day an assessment task is scheduled, the student or parent / carer must complete and submit an Illness/Misadventure Application and must notify the Head Teacher of the course by a phone call to the school on the day of the missed task.
 These procedures are detailed below.

-Mandatory Requirements for Misadventure, Illness or other Absence
+Year 11 and Year 12 Mandatory Requirements for Misadventure, Illness or other Absencei

-Download and print this application from the KHS website by clicking on Home > About our school > Rules and policies > Assessment Policy and then selecting the Illness/Misadventure Application file.
+Download, print and complete the Illness/Misadventure Application on the same day as the missed task: Print the Illness/Misadventure Application from the Killara High School website by clicking on Learning > Assessment and Reporting > Assessment Policy > and then selecting the Illness/Misadventure Application file.
 Alternatively, you can find this application on Compass by clicking on the Community (two people) icon > School Documentation > Assessment Policy > Illness/Misadventure.